xuelingyi/missing_data_PCA/README.md

 For a quick check of potential missing data effects, we recommend that researchers plot PCA scores with a color gradient showing per sample missingness.
 A cluster of high-missingness samples around the PCA origin, regardless of their genetic relationships, would indicate missing data effects and the samples around the PCA orign need to be interpreted with caution.

-References
+References cited above:

-Jombart T, Ahmed I. adegenet 1.3-1: new tools for the analysis of genome-wide SNP data.
+1. Jombart T, Ahmed I. adegenet 1.3-1: new tools for the analysis of genome-wide SNP data.
 Bioinformatics.
 2011 Nov 1;27(21):3070-1. http://dx.doi.org/10.1093/bioinformatics/btr521

-Wickham H (2016). ggplot2: Elegant Graphics for Data Analysis.
+2. Wickham H (2016). ggplot2: Elegant Graphics for Data Analysis.
 Springer-Verlag New York.
 ISBN 978-3-319-24277-4, https://ggplot2.tidyverse.org